Share us

 Heating and hot water are from Truma’s latest Combi 2, which should cope with most weather conditions.
 There’s also extra 3M Thinsulate in all Autocruises these days – offering not just better insulation but also extra sound-deadening qualities.

 Even with a typically generous starting specification, it’s unlikely you’ll encounter a Forte without the £1,445 options pack.
 But, considering the extra kit it gives you, it’s well worth it – cruise control, cab air conditioning, microwave oven, reversing sensors, front foglights, dashboard trim etc. And it’ll pay dividends at trade-in time.
-Plus don’t forget the reversing sensors will get you a discount when it comes to getting quotes for motorhome insurance.
+Plus don’t forget the reversing sensors will get you a discount when it comes to getting quotes for campervan insurance.

 Autocruise has certainly moved a stage ahead of its nearest mainstream rivals with the Forte.
 It’s over to you, the paying customers now, to see if it’s made the right move.
 Certainly, the indications from the start-of-the-season shows are sounding pretty positive.
 It could be a long (but good) season…